westonpace/lancedb/docs/src/basic.md

     --8<-- "rust/lancedb/examples/simple.rs:drop_table"
     ```

-!!! note "Bundling `vectordb` apps with Webpack"
+!!! note "Bundling `lancedb` apps with Webpack"

-    If you're using the `vectordb` module in JavaScript, since LanceDB contains a prebuilt Node binary, you must configure `next.config.js` to exclude it from webpack.
+    If you're using the `@lancedb/lancedb` module in JavaScript, since LanceDB contains a prebuilt Node binary, you must configure `next.config.js` to exclude it from webpack.
 This is required for both using Next.js and deploying a LanceDB app on Vercel.

     ```javascript
     /** @type {import('next').NextConfig} */
     module.exports = ({
     webpack(config) {
-        config.externals.push({ vectordb: 'vectordb' })
+        config.externals.push({ "@lancedb/lancedb": "@lancedb/lancedb" })
         return config;
     }
     })